-How often should a car be detailed?viktor
+How often should a car be detailed?Viktor Auto Detailing Pro

 Maintaining your car’s interior and exterior conditions cannot be achieved through a regular wash only.
 It requires a more up-close approach through detailing to keep it in pristine conditions.

 The frequency of detailing your car is determined by several factors that we will tackle in this article.
 However, on average, a vehicle should be detailed 4 to 6 times.

 But first, let’s understand what car detailing is and why it’s crucial.

 What is Car Detailing?

 Car detailing is the thorough cleaning of your car’s interior and exterior using specialized tools that remove any grime, swirl marks, dirt, and contaminants embedded in the paintwork or any other part of the car.
 The aim is to maintain your car’s original paintwork and extend its life.

 The exterior surface of your car is exposed to harsh environmental elements, including rock debris, UV rays, salty water, bird droppings, grime, and other damaging contaminants.
 These elements etch into the bodywork, and they can cause a lot of damage if not removed.
 Yes, a regular wash can help, but some elements will be left engraved into your bodywork.